 Georgia's rail history began in the 1830s as America was just beginning to build a network of tracks.
-By 1850 Georgia had the most rail miles of any southern state.
+By the end of 1850 Georgia had the most rail miles of any southern state.
 More than a century and a half later, it continues to be a railroad leader.

 This website traces the growth of the state's rail system from its earliest days to the present.
 It also looks at the fascinating heritage that Georgia's railroad builders have left us and attempts to serve as a comprehensive guide to that heritage.

 Historical briefs on the railroads of Georgia, past and present.
 Links help you follow name changes and mergers.
 Hundreds of maps and timetables.

 Odds and Ends.
 Includes tourist railroads, museums, tunnels and bridges, rail-trails, and other railroad-related sites.